juanedflores/Intro-to-New-Media-Arts/Blog/intro_to_electronics/intro_to_electronics.md

   Your browser does not support the video tag.
 </video>

 Below is an embed of the TinkerCAD circuit project that I shared in class.
-Feel free to interact with it or viewing through the shared classroom designs.
+Feel free to interact with it or view through the shared classroom designs.

 ---

-<iframe width="100%" height="453" src="https://www.tinkercad.com/embed/e9qoAI7nafb?editbtn=1" frameborder="0" marginwidth="0" marginheight="0" scrolling="no"></iframe>
+<iframe width="725" height="453" src="https://www.tinkercad.com/embed/dlR74SGKKF7?editbtn=1" frameborder="0" marginwidth="0" marginheight="0" scrolling="no"></iframe>

 <blockquote class="info">
 <span class="uk-label">Note</span>